 Buying a treat when you’re out shopping to let your kids know how much you appreciate their help will let them know that their efforts are seen and not taken for granted.

-use a visual chore chart with tasks that are able to check off
+7. use a visual summer chore chart with tasks that are able to check off

 Having a visual checklist with a limited number of chores that your kids are required to do is super helpful!
-They can see that after they finish their assigned tasks, they can do whatever they want the rest of the day. (within reason, that is…)
+They can see that after they complete tasks, they can do whatever they want the rest of the day. (within reason, that is…)

-Don’t forget to grab your free summer chore charts at the end of this post!
+Don’t forget to grab your free printable summer chore charts and chore lists at the bottom of this post!

 When your kids know going into a chore that they only have to be doing it for say 10 or 15 minutes, they realize its not that bad and it won’t take FOREVER.
 In reality, you can get a lot done in 10 minutes!